 Now people from around the world visit this old mansion and take the complete experience of it.

-The mansion was first owned by the founder of S.C.
+The mansion was first owned by S.C.
 Toof & Co.’s founder Stephen C. Toof.
 When the iconic rockstar began his music journey, he bought a home worth $40,000 in Memphis.
 But as his career skyrocketed, he asked his parents to find a home that had a farmhouse-like feeling.
 That’s when Graceland was identified, and the sale was made in 1957.
 Elvis paid $102,500 for the property at that time.
 The mansion was designed beautifully and according to the taste of Elvis Presley and his parents.
 His father had a swimming pool in the bedroom and a jukebox where his favorite records of the rock and roll artist played.

 Elvis always took advantage of every chance to spend time in Graceland.
 He stayed there with his wife, Priscilla Beaulieu, for 5 years before the duo married in Nedava, Las Vegas.
 The couple’s daughter (Lisa Presley) spent her initial years in the Graceland mansion, and when the duo got divorced, the daughter and mother went to California.
 But every year during Christmas, Lisa Presley spent her time in Graceland.

 Although Elvis had several homes, Graceland Mansion remained the most famous.
 It was his home, and she passed it on to her daughter in 1977 after the rockstar’s demise.